Stringjoy Balanced Super Light Gauge (9-42) Nickel Wound Electric Guitar Strings

 The result is a set of strings that plays evenly across the entire fretboard and intonates better when set up properly.
 If you’re typically a 9s player, these are definitely the way to go.

 Sound good?
 Rad.
-Hit the orange button below to add these to your cart.
+Hit the blue button below to add these to your cart.

 OUR GUARANTEE IS SIMPLE.